 Upon receipt of the IEPS call indicator, and possibly the priority indicator, the MG shall mark the contexts accordingly and apply priority treatment to media packets that are related to an ETS call/session.
 Example traffic management mechanisms that can be used to provide priority treatment for ETS traffic (signalling and media packets) include packet marking (DiffServ) and per-hop behaviour (PHB), bandwidth reservation and allocation using various types of multi-protocol label switching (MPLS) networks (e.g., DiffServ-aware MPLS, reserved LSPs for ETS traffic), queuing of an ETS call/session, etc.

+For implementations using DiffServ procedures [ITU-T H.248.52] for prioritizing user plane traffic and if the MG receives an indication to apply a specific ETS DSCP marking to the user data transport packets, it shall apply this DSCP marking to ETS traffic (i.e., IP headers).

 NOTE 2 – Appendix I discusses a traffic model example for decomposed gateways.
 Physical realization is "Subject to profile specification".

 Figure 1 illustrates an example signalling flow for creating an ITU-T H.248 context with ETS-specific information.
 For simplicity, only the ITU-T H.248 signalling message impacted by ETS is shown.
 If priority is honoured, the Add.Response message provides a confirmation that the MG shall apply the priority treatment.
 If the priority handling cannot be honoured by the MG, the Add.Response message shall include the appropriate error code based on the reason why priority could not be applied.